chaconnewu/awesome-augmented/awesomes/awesome-selfhosted.md

   </a>
   )
   <code>
-   Nodejs
+   MIT
   </code>
   <code>
-   MIT
+   Nodejs
   </code>
  </li>
  <li>
   <a href="https://github.com/petermaloney/localpaste">
-   LocalPaste
+   localpaste
   </a>
   - Simple python based pastebin you can run locally, with curl for input.
-Supports RAW text by default and binary data such as images(no extensions on returned url).
+Supports RAW text by default and binary data such as images (no extensions on returned url).
   <code>
    GPLv2
   </code>